-In a bid to ‘outsmart’ Apple, Samsung has gone to bid on Apple’s term “iPhone 6s” a product/keyword specific to them and replaced them with an ad that played on the idea the user had obviously search for the wrong item.
+In a bid to ‘outsmart’ Apple, Samsung has gone to bid on Apple’s term “iPhone 6s” a product/keyword specific to them and replaced them with an ad that played on the idea the user had obviously searched for wrong item.

-However, this kind of outbidding tactics is much harder to achieve now that Quality Score and page relevance are key.
+However, this kind of outbidding tactic is much harder to achieve now that Quality Score and page relevance are key.
 It would be very unlikely Samsung could pull this off again.

 8. Not Measuring Phone Calls